 This steampunk science fiction film is a fascinating concept with some great heady ideas.
 Filled with a few odd unexpected twists the film really picks up steam when our young medical student attempts to bring back the dead with their souls intact.

 8. King of Thorn

 Plot: After a horrible viral infection known as the Medusa virus ravages the planet, turning people into stone, Japan decides to cryo-preserve a select group of patients to save humanity with the promise they will be awoken when they find a cure.
-Upon waking up, Kasumi, along with 159 other people, quickly discover that the world is very different, terrifying and packed with monsters.
-As they try to survive the new world, they do their best to discover the mysteries of the past and ways of this new world.
+Upon waking up, Kasumi, along with 159 other people, quickly discovers that the world is very different, terrifying, and packed with monsters.
+As they try to survive the new world, they do their best to discover the mysteries of the past and the ways of this new world.

 It should be stated that this film is packed with a lot of stunning action, but is very dark.
 The mystery anime science fiction film will keep you on the edge of your seat from start to finish.
 If you appreciate horror in your anime or science fiction, be sure to check out this film asap.

 9. The Girl Who Leapt Through Time

 Plot: After discovering she can leap through time, teenage girl Makoto Kanno decides to begin exploring her power doing what any young adult would do.
 As she begins to play with the past, and her future she quickly learns that even the smallest changes can have big consequences on her life and the people around her.

 Time travel movies rarely work but when they do, they can be a thrilling treat.
 This award-winning film was a major hit when it was released, avoiding all the plot pitfalls of a standard time travel movie.
 The science-fiction anime film is packed with fantastic heartfelt moments, great character development and a few good twists that make this film a nice film to revisit even after you have seen it a couple of times.

 10. Ghost in the Shell